Vegan Istanbul: The Best Fast Food Options for a Vegan in Istanbul (2024)

 Şok definitely sells pre-rolled varieties alongside packs of the pinched köftes themselves with portions of sauce. Üçler also serves çiğ köfte in both the bulgar and mercimek varieties at their deli counters, so if you need something on the run, this is a great option.

-Serving fantastic falafel wraps as well as enormous ‘set plates’ loaded with babaganoush, hummus, bakla, tabouleh, fatoush and of course falafel (as well as baskets full of Syrian/Lebanese bread) this humble place produces some fantastic food at incredibly low prices.
+Serving fantastic falafel wraps as well as enormous ‘set plates’ loaded with babaganoush, hummus, bakla, tabouleh, fatoush and of course falafel (as well as baskets full of Syrian/Lebanese bread) this humble place produces some fantastic food at incredibly reasonable prices.

 It’s a must-visit for vegans on those days when you get tired of eating the usual vegan options.